-- 33. (1) A staff member must have been reasonably aware of the rule that he or she has transgressed in order for the disciplinary inquiry committee to find him or her guilty of misconduct. - (2) The staff member must fully understand the charge against him or her, and the person charging such staff member must, where requested, explain the charge to such staff member. - (3) Before a staff member is charged with misconduct, the person charging such staff member must ensure that there is sufficient proof of misconduct on the balance of probabilities.
+33. (1) A staff member must have been reasonably aware of the rule that he or she has transgressed before the disciplinary inquiry committee can find him or her guilty of misconduct.

+(2) The staff member must fully understand the charge against him or her, and the person charging such staff member must, where requested, explain the charge to such staff member.

+(3) Before a staff member is found guilty, the person charging such staff member must ensure that there is sufficient proof of misconduct on a balance of probabilities